sawa-ko/react-native-tour-pilot/README.md

 yarn add react-native-tour-pilot react-native-svg
 ```

-### Optional: Portal support
+### Peer Dependency: Portal support

-For better compatibility with modals and bottom sheets, install `@gorhom/portal`:
+For compatibility with modals and bottom sheets, install `@gorhom/portal`:
+Portals are used to create a custom modal component that does not rely on react native Modal.
+This proved to be difficult to work with on android and so gorhom portal is used to create a modal overlay rather than utilising the native modal

 ```bash
 npm install @gorhom/portal